 Individuals may not have to pay estimated tax for the current year if they meet all of the following requirements:

-- Their total tax for the previous year was $0 or they did not have to file an income tax return
+- Their total tax for the previous year was $0 or they did not have to file an income tax return.

-- They were a United States citizen or resident alien for the entire year
+- They were a United States citizen or resident alien for the entire year.

-- Their prior tax year covered a 12-month period
+- Their prior tax year covered a 12-month period.

 When Do I Have to Pay Estimated Tax Payments?

-- January 1 – March 31 – Due April 15
+- 1st Quarter – April 15

-- April 1 – May 31 – Due June 15
+- 2nd Quarter – June 15

-- June 1 – August 31 – Due September 15
+- 3rd Quarter – September 15

-If any of the due dates listed above fall on a weekend or legal holiday, the payment is due the next business day.
-If a taxpayer does not make the payment that is due by the due date, they may be charged a penalty even if the IRS owes the taxpayer when they file their income tax return for the year.
+If taxpayers do not make the payment due by the due date, they may be charged a penalty, even if the IRS owes the taxpayer when they file their income tax return for the year.

 Taxpayers can pay more often than quarterly if they so choose, as long as the total combined payments equal or exceed the amount of their tax liability for that period.